111 W. Montgomery Avenue

 The Goshen Historical Preservation Society was founded in 2002 to preserve historical homes and other buildings in the Goshen area.

-Heritage Tourism Alliance of Montgomery County
+Heritage Tourism Alliance of Montgomery County (Heritage Montgomery)

-Historic Preservation office, Montgomery County Planning Department, and Historic Preservation Commission
+Historic Preservation Office, Montgomery County Planning Department, and Historic Preservation Commission

 Historic Takoma, Inc.